shenwei356/pand/README.md

 ## Introduction

-This package provides a vectorised function which performs bitwise AND operation on every pair of elements in two byte-slices.
+This package provides a vectorised function which performs bitwise AND operation on all pairs of elements in two byte-slices.
+It detects CPU instruction set and chooses the available best one (AVX512, AVX2, SSE2).

 The generic Go code is below, and unrolling the `for` loop could increase the speed.

 ```
 func AndInplace(x, y []byte) {